michaelroland/fhlow/README.md

 Packages encapsulate a single VHDL package.
 Each package consists of a directory starting with the prefix `pkg` located within a group directory, e.g.
 [`grpExamples/pkgExample1/`](grpExamples/pkgExample1/).
-A package has its source files located in a directory named `src/`, e.g.
+A package has its source files located in a directory named [`src/`](grpExamples/pkgExample1/src/).
-[`grpExamples/pkgExample1/src/`](grpExamples/pkgExample1/src/).
 The name of the source file of a package has the form `PackageName-p.vhd`.

 ### Units

 Units encapsulate a single VHDL entity and its architectures.
 Each unit consists of a directory starting with the prefix `unit` located within a group directory, e.g. [`grpExamples/unitExample1/`](grpExamples/unitExample1/).
-A unit has its source files located in a directory named `src/`, e.g.
+A unit has its source files located in a directory named [`src/`](grpExamples/unitExample1/src/).
-[`grpExamples/unitExample1/src/`](grpExamples/unitExample1/src/).
 The names of the source files of a unit are as follows:

 - Entity: `UnitName-e.vhd`
 - Architecture: `UnitName-ArchitectureName-a.vhd`